Strawberries of Spring

 Fragaria virginiana: Be A Strawberry Sleuth

-Fragaria don’t like Florida.
+Fragaria do not like Florida.
 Only one northern county in the state reports having wild strawberries.
 But that’s all right.
 I ate more than my fill growing up in Maine.

-In fact, the best strawberry patch was across the dirt road, in a pasture, just beyond a huge and well-armed Hawthorn tree.
+In fact, the best strawberry patch was across the dirt road, in a pasture in Pownal, just beyond a huge and well-armed Hawthorn tree.
 The strawberries were typical of the wild version, small… but what flavor!
 I raided that patch annually for some 15 years.

-One of my success moments as a teacher of wild edibles came years later when a native Floridian friend and I traveled through New Hampshire and she found strawberries and identified them on her own.
-Not bad coming from a near-wild strawberryless state.
+One of my successful moments as a foraging teacher came years later when a native Floridian friend traveling through New Hampshire found strawberries and identified them on her own.
+Not bad coming from a state nearly bereft of wild strawberries.
+Oddly, however, Florida grows literally tons of strawberries and has an annual Strawberry Festival in Plant City that draws hundreds of thousands and big named entertainment.

-Again, as kids are wont to do, I found the strawberry patch on my own and presumed they were edible.
+While growing up, as kids are wont to do, I found the strawberry patch on my own.
+I simply presumed they were edible.
 It’s rather surprising kids don’t make more mistakes than they do.
-Most of the plant poisonings involve very young children (and baby pets.)
-Julia Morton, a plant professor in South Florida, and expert on toxic plants, said young children and young animals will chew on anything regardless of the flavor and that accounts for a lot of poisonings.
+Most plant poisonings involve very young children (and young pets.)
+Julia Morton, a botany professor at the University of Miami and an expert on toxic plants, said young children and young animals will chew on anything regardless of the flavor.
 Older kids won’t eat things that taste a bit off to them, as many a parent can confirm.
-She also said women are poisoned more often than men because they were curious about a plan and sampled it.
-Yet men comprise about 66% of my visitors and subscribers.
+Morton also said women are poisoned more often than men because they are curious about plants and will sampled them.
+Perhaps that’s an echo of their gathering ancestral history.
+That said men comprise about 66% of my video viewers.
 The argument is men do more things that bring them into contact with wild plants, such as fishing, hunting, hiking and the like.
-But they will only find mock strawberries here in Florida (See my article on Indian Strawberry.)

 The botanical name for the common strawberry in eastern North America is Fragaria virginiana, frah-GAY-ree-uh vir-jin-ee-AY-nuh.
-Fragaria is from the Latin word “fragans” meaning sweet-smelling.
-Virginiana means of North America.
+Fragaria is from the Dead Latin word “fragans” meaning sweet-smelling.
+Virginiana essentially means of North America.
 The European strawberry is F. vesca (VES-kuh) meaning thin or small.
-The Greeks call them fraoules (frah-OO-less) where the Latin “fragans” came from.
-Beside the usual delicious use strawberries can settle an upset stomach, the juice from the plant is good for face sores, red eyes and excessive tears.
+The Greeks call them fraoules (frah-OU-less) where the Dead Latin “fragans” came from.
+Beside the usual delicious uses strawberries can settle an upset stomach, the juice from the plant is good for face sores, red eyes and excessive tears.
 Root decoctions soothe liver problems, staunches menstrual flow, and firms the gums.
-Nearly every Indian tribe had a medical use for all the plant.
+Nearly every Indian tribe had a medical use for the entire plant.
 For some 700 years it has also been used as an ananaphrodisiac, that is, to dull the libido.
-A tea can be made from fresh or dry leaves, but not semi-dried leaves.
+(Hmmm, I think I’ll skip the strawberry shortcake, thank you.)
+And a tea can be made from fresh or dry leaves, but not semi-dried leaves.

-Strawberries played a significant role in the lives of American Indians.
+Strawberries played a significant role in the lives of American Indians, both as medicine and food.
 Since strawberries have too much moisture to dry easily for winter use they were consumed in season.
-The Iroquois viewed the strawberry as proof of their gods beneficence and had a Strawberry Thanksgiving ceremony.
+The Seneca Indians of the Iroquois Confederacy viewed strawberries as proof of their god’s beneficence and had a Strawberry thanksgiving ceremony.
 The Dakota called June the “red month” because strawberries were ripe then.

-There is a second native strawberry in North America, interestingly called F. chiloensis (kye-loh-EN-sis) meaning of Chile.
-The F. Chiloensis is larger than the F. virginiana and is found in the western US and up the west coast.
+There is a second native strawberry in North America, interestingly called F. chiloensis (kye-loh-EN-sis) meaning “of Chile.”
+The F. Chiloensis is larger than the F. virginiana and is found in the western United States and up the west coast.
 The two natives were hybridized to make the modern garden strawberry.
 (See some unusual recipes below.)

 Green Deane’s “Itemized” Plant Profile